types of italian cheese

 Best Italian cheese types

 Scamorza is a big favorite in many Italian regions.
 This is a southern Italian cheese made of cow’s milk.
 The Scamorza is made of stretched-curd cheese and it’s generally formed into two round shapes, and they string it at the 1/3, which forms a bigger and a smaller ball.
-Thanks to this, the Scamorza actually reminds us of a snowman.
+Thanks to this, the Scamorza reminds us of a snowman.

 The unsmoked Scamorza is white, but we prefer the smoked one.
-It has a really unique taste, and it’s delicious on Frittata, sandwiches, and salty tarts.
-Scamorza can be used on many dishes, as sides, aperitifs, and the unsmoked one is a good replacement for the Mozzarella in food.
+It has a unique taste, and it’s delicious on Frittata, sandwiches, and salty tarts.
+Scamorza can be used on many dishes, as sides, and aperitifs, and the unsmoked one is a good replacement for the Mozzarella in food.

 10. Burrata

 Burrata is also an Italian cheese made with cow milk, while occasionally it’s made with buffalo milk.
-It’s made from mozzarella and cream basically.
+It’s made from mozzarella and cream.
 The outer casing of the Burrata is solid cheese, with the texture of the mozzarella.
 Inside, however, it contains stracciatella and cream, which gives it an interesting and soft texture.

 Burrata is typical in the Puglia region (Apulia), and it’s a typical product in Murgia.
-Now, this cheese doesn’t date back to Roman times, but to the 1900s’ to the Bianchini brothers.
+Now, this cheese doesn’t date back to Roman times, but to the 1900s to the Bianchini brothers.
 It became available for more cheese factories only after the 1950s’ and it’s been around since.

 The Burrata was an artisanal cheese, and it has maintained its premium-product status up until now.
-It’s also interesting in the making since the still-hot cheese is formed into a pouch, then, this is filled with the scraps of leftover mozzarella and it’s topped with fresh cream.
+It’s also interesting in the making since the still-hot cheese is formed into a pouch, then, is filled with the scraps of leftover mozzarella and it’s topped with fresh cream.

 Then, this is wrapped in the leaves of asphodel and it’s tied in a way that it forms a brioche-like topknot.
 Now the Burrata has a rich and buttery taste.
 It’s used with salads, simple Prosciutto Crudo, on pizza, and as an appetizer.
+Lately Burrata has become very popular in European and American cuisine too, as it’s a very photogenic cheese.

 11. Puzzone di Moena